einbahnstrasse/MHL-studio-methods/auditory-vantage-point.md

 ### What To Do

-Write down **a detailed list of 25 sounds each** documenting what you hear by following the guidelines below.
+Write down **a detailed list of 25 sounds** documenting what you hear by following the guidelines below.

-**Send me an email** with your lists by the deadline.
+**Send me an email** with your list by the deadline.

 ### How to Do It